-Have you got a plan?
+Have you got a business plan?

 When any individual, partnership or team begins a business, there’s a costed plan to start and expand your business.
 That plan usually contains seven distinct elements: